sbseltzer/jasperfy/README.md

 ## File Locations

 I use orx's bootstrap registration to set a custom default path for config files.
 I prefer keeping versioned game content outside of the bin folder, which means keeping config files outside the bin folder.
 By default the built executable name is `Game.exe`.
 That's why there's a `Game.ini` in the base directory of this project.
 You can, of course, move it to the bin directory and it will still work.
-At the time of writing this, if a `Game.ini` exists in both the root directory and the bin folder, the one in the bin folder will be chosen.
+At the time of writing this, if a `Game.ini` exists in both the base directory and next to the executable, the one next to the executable will be chosen.

 ## Notes on .gitignore and .hgignore